biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom

-C. The case where there are no metadata, just sample IDs
+C. The case where there are no sample metadata, just sample IDs.
+Indicate the ID and if no last metadata is indicated (-l) it is assumed no sample metadata exist.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i ID demo_input/Test_no_metadata.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i ID demo_input/Test_no_metadata.biom

+D. The case when converting a PCL file with Feature (row) metadata (for example taxonomy_5).
+Include the last column with feature metadata.

+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i ID -r taxonomy_5 -l STSite ./demo_input/testFeatureMetadata.pcl testFeatureMetadata.biom

-D. Although the output file name can be automatically generated, the output file name can be given if needed.
+E. Although the output file name can be automatically generated, the output file name can be given if needed.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom CustomFileName.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl CustomFileName.biom

-E. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.
+F. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.biom